 This section outlines the methodology adopted to review the data outputs published by other initiatives relevant to the EITI.
-Table 19 outlines the indicators and the nature of data outputs publicly available on these initiatives websites.
-It is important to note that many of these initiatives monitor various other indicators and that Table 19 addresses only the indicators they cover that are relevant to the EITI.
+Table 21 outlines the indicators and the nature of data outputs publicly available on these initiatives websites.
+It is important to note that many of these initiatives monitor various other indicators and that Table 21 addresses only the indicators they cover that are relevant to the EITI.

-This information was obtained by examining an initiatives website and observing whether they have published data that covers/relates to any of the seven key EITI Requirements: Fiscal regime (3.2.a), Legal framework (3.2.a+b), Contribution of extractives industries to economy (3.4), Production data (3.5), Register and Allocation of licenses (3.9 + 3.10), Contracts (3.12) and Revenue streams (4.1).
+This information was obtained by examining an initiatives website and observing whether they have published data that covers any of the seven key requirements relevant to the EITI.
+These key requirements are: Fiscal regime (3.2.a), Legal framework (3.2.a+b), Contribution of extractives industries to economy (3.4), Production data (3.5), Register and Allocation of licenses (3.9 + 3.10), Contracts (3.12) and Revenue streams (4.1).